PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Proposed Methods

-\subsection{Warmup Training}
+\subsubsection{Warmup Training}

+Inspired by warmup concept that recently emerged in training deep neural networks~\cite{vaswani2017attention,goyal2017accurate,gotmare2018closer,liu2019variance}, we propose \emph{warump training}.
+Our idea differs in terms of proportion of warmup time and full training time.
+In the former, the time required is typically very short, whereas in our technique, warump time often takes a large proportion for ConvNets to train until a desired performance is achieved.

-One main distinction between a swarm of ConvNets and other swarms is that, in the latter, any particles can immediately start to search for optimal solutions i.e. without training, but in the former, every ConvNets need to be trained first.
-The main reason lies in the principle of ConvNets -- training ConvNets takes time.
-Training on big datasets e.g. Cifar-10, Cifar-100, SVHN or ImageNet requires even more time, from several hours to weeks or months.
-Therefore, early collaboration may not the best strategy.
-To solve this problem, we split the training into two phases including a regular training and an advanced training so that each particle can obtain a high performance before cooperating with other particles.
+The main reason why we propose warmup training lies in the principle of ConvNets -- training ConvNets takes time.
+Training on big datasets, e.g., Cifar-10, Cifar-100, SVHN or ImageNet requires from several hours to weeks or months.
+In addition, we have a few number of ConvNets, so collaboration at an earlier time may reduce opportunity for individual ConvNets to explore more freely.
+In other words, early collaboration maybe premature.
+Therefore, we propose to split the warmup training into two steps including (1) a training without intertwining between ConvNet and PSO; (2) and a training with the intertwining.
+In the second step, training a ConvNet is still needed since the size of ConvNet is huge with millions of weights, thus, a few PSO-ConvNets is certainly not enough for optimization.

-The regular training is similar to a warmup concept ~\cite{vaswani2017attention,goyal2017accurate,gotmare2018closer,liu2019variance} that recently emerged in training deep neural networks.
-The technique was first appeared in the works of ~\cite{vaswani2017attention} in which training starts at a small learning rate and gradually ramps up to a larger value where the number of iterations is much less than the whole length of training.

-Our proposed approach differs from the above approach in terms of proportion of warmup time and full training time.
-In warmup technique, the time required is typically short whereas, in our technique, a regular training phase often takes a large proportion of time for ConvNets to train until the performance achieves a desired accuracy.